Five Solutions to Improve Supervision Outcomes

 2. Electronic Monitoring

 In the past, officers had to access multiple systems to manage and monitor different hardware devices from different providers.
-By integrating electronic device monitoring with modern case management software, officers benefit from setting policies and receiving alerts when policies are violated.
-Agencies gain the convenience of monitoring individuals through the case management system regardless of the monitoring hardware they’re wearing.
-Officers do not need to struggle to navigate to vendor-specific websites for the information anymore, allowing the agency to choose the best monitoring solution for each case.
-Electronic monitoring keeps residents in the community, providing a sense of normalcy.
-Normal routines create stability and more positive outcomes such as a lower recidivism rate.
-With greater access to data from electronic monitoring, agencies can productively build case plans focused on growth for clients.
+By integrating electronic device monitoring with modern case management software, officers benefit from setting policies, zones, and parameters that trigger alerts when violated — spanning GPS location tracking to alcohol monitoring.
+Agencies gain the convenience and flexibility of monitoring individuals through the case management system regardless of the monitoring hardware they’re wearing.
+Officers do not need to navigate to vendor-specific websites for the information anymore, allowing the agency to choose the best monitoring solution for each client’s unique circumstances.

 3. Automated Check-Ins

 Voiceprint and biometrics allow clients to check in with their probation officer or case manager remotely and securely, eliminating the need to speak directly with either.
 Modern systems can automate check-ins and store interviews required for reports and case files.
-With these reports integrated into case management systems, added value is provided to officers who can easily generate reports and receive alerts — rapidly and accurately identifying any missed check-ins before they escalate further.
+With these reports integrated in the CMS, added value is provided to officers who can easily generate reports and receive alerts — rapidly and accurately identifying any missed check-ins before they escalate further.
 With easier access to check-ins, clients gain a new sense of self-responsibility and independence.

 4. Automated Reminders

 Texts and phone call reminders provide a more accessible scheduling process for clients and officers.
 Users enjoy the ease of automatic reminders for appointments or hearings with repeated texts or phone calls, helping to reduce the number of missed court appearances.
-By communicating often using automated reminders, users are encouraged to follow their scheduled check-ins or court appearances, ensuring decrease in failure-to-appears.
+By communicating often using automated reminders, users are encouraged to follow their scheduled check-ins or court appearances, helping decrease failure-to-appear rates.

 5. Client Portals and Mobile Apps